-1. Reduction to Two FTC Baskets
+I. Reduction to Two FTC Baskets

-The "FTC limitation formula" of section 904(a) limits the allowable FTC to that portion of the tentative U.S. tax which corresponds to the ratio of the taxpayer's foreign source income to worldwide income (i.e., the sum of domestic and foreign source income).
-Foreign source income is fragmented into more that the "baskets" and the limitation has to be computed separately for each of these nine, or more, types of income.
+The "FTC limitation formula" of section 904(a) limits the allowable FTC to that portion of the tentative U.S. tax which corresponds to the ratio of the taxpayer's foreign source income to worldwide income (i.e., the sum of domc<tic and foreign source income).
+Foreign source income is fragmented into more than nine "baskets" and the limitation has to be computed separately for each of these nine, or more, types of income.